yafuly/yafuly/README.md

 Hi!
 I am Yafu Li, a researcher at Shanghai AI Lab, supervised by [Prof. Yu Cheng](https://ych133.github.io/).
 I earned my PhD through joint training at Zhejiang University and Westlake University under the guidance of [Prof. Yue Zhang](https://frcchang.github.io/).

 My research focuses on test-time scaling, trustworthy AI and machine translation.

+We are looking for interns and joint PhD candidates (with THU, PKU, SJTU, FDU, etc.) to work on cutting-edge research in large-scale models.
+Our focus areas include zero reinforcement learning (e.g., R1-zero), test-time scaling, and trustworthy AI.
+If you are interested, please feel free to contact me at yafuly@gmail.com.

  ## Test-time Scaling